Marilyn vos Savant - the world's highest IQ

 I decided to write about her not so much because of the result of her high IQ score, but because of her personality and the fact that - like me - she is crazy about ballroom dancing 😉

 How was it possible that an American columnist and writer had the highest IQ listed and what did she do to deserve to be listed in the Guinness Book of Records as the person with the highest IQ in history?
 Let me explain!
-At this point, I will just lift the veil of secrecy and say that Marylin vos Savant proved her extraordinary abilities by accidentally entering the world of the most advanced mathematics, which is associated with concepts such as solving Monty Hall's paradox and the "famous math" case.
+At this point, I will lift the veil of secrecy and say that Marylin vos Savant proved her extraordinary abilities by accidentally entering the world of the most advanced mathematics associated with concepts such as solving Monty Hall's paradox and the "famous math" case.

 She was born in 1946 in St. Louis, Missouri.
-Her mother was an Italian, Marin vos Savant, and her father was a German son - the son of scientist Ernst Mach, who made important discoveries in optics, acoustics, and thermodynamics.
+Her mother was an Italian, Marin vos Savant, and her father was a German - the son of scientist Ernst Mach, who made important discoveries in optics, acoustics, and thermodynamics.

 On this occasion, it is worth mentioning that about 50% of the human population has an IQ value range of 84 - 116 points, defined as the mean range.
 Only 13% of the population is between 117 and 147, and 1.5% of the world's population above 147 are geniuses.

-In 1986, after it was placed in the Guinness Book of Records, the media began to take an interest in its story.
+In 1986, after placing it in the Guinness Book of Records, the media began to take an interest in its story.
 Parade magazine was the first to publish an article with a question-and-answer section.
-The popularity of this article inspired the column "Ask Marilyn", where he still answers questions on mathematics, logic, philosophy, and politics, as well as other, more "common" topics.
+The popularity of this article inspired the column Ask Marilyn, where he still answers questions on mathematics, logic, philosophy, and politics, as well as other, more "common" topics.

 In 1990, Marilyn received a letter from Craig F. Whitaker with the following puzzle:

 "Suppose you are in a game show and have three doors to choose from.
 One door is a car, and another is a goat.
 You choose door number 1, and a show host who knows what's behind the door opens door number 3 instead, behind which there is a goat.
-He asks you the question "Do you want to choose door number 2?"
+He asks the following question: Do you want to choose door number 2?
 Is changing the door selection beneficial for you? "

 To which Marilyn replied: